 Most of this is solidly covered, but there are a few things on which I would respectfully push back.
 Rinne assumes a formal model of membership for the local church, and views this as a necessity for faithful elder leadership in the church.
 Of course, the New Testament never actually teaches a formal church membership, and a great many faithful elder-led churches don’t have such a structure.
 But his insistence on formal church membership crops up from time to time in this book.

-He makes a common mistake of attempting to apply the Granville Sharp Rule to Ephesians 4:11.
-But this rule just doesn’t work in cases where the nouns are plural (e.g. the Pharisees and Sadducees, the men and women, the apostles and prophets, and, yes, the pastors and teachers), so it’s not accurate to insist on this referring to one role of “pastor/teacher.”
+He seems to make a common mistake of attempting to apply the Granville Sharp Rule to Ephesians 4:11.
+(Rinne doesn’t mention this rule by name, but only refers generically to “the Greek grammar” without specifying exactly to what he’s referring.)
+If he is, in fact, relying on this familiar rule (as is invariably done by those arguing this point), then he has a problem.
+This rule just doesn’t work in cases where the nouns are plural (e.g. the Pharisees and Sadducees, the men and women, the apostles and prophets, and, yes, the pastors and teachers), so it’s not accurate to insist on this referring to one role of “pastor/teacher.”
 This passage isn’t listing church offices, but gifted people whom Christ gives to the church.
 Does everyone with a gift of shepherding others also have a gift of teaching?
 Is every gifted teacher also a shepherd/pastor?
 Such a view seems unnecessarily restrictive, and it’s simply not borne out by the grammar of this verse.
 Along with this, we find an over-emphasis on elders not only being “able to teach” (or some translations: “an able teacher” [1 Timothy 3:2]), but on each elder being an active teacher, even that each, according to Rinne, “must be known for teaching the Bible well.”
 He later qualifies this slightly, but it still goes well beyond what we have in the text, especially in light of 1 Timothy 5:17 that distinguishes those who are particularly involved in teaching.

 Rinne also seems to approve of a distinction between elders and pastors in a church, and even of some kind of hierarchy of senior pastor and associate pastors.
 In fact, Rinne himself serves as senior pastor of his church.
 To many of us committed to a polity of plurality of pastoral elders, this will seem highly incongruous (not to mention without scriptural warrant).
 This peculiarity isn’t emphasized in his book, but it becomes obvious the way this adaptation can subtly undermine the plural, collegial nature of pastoral eldership with distinctions made between “the elders” and “their pastors.”